radgrad/docusaurus2/docs/developers/patterns/sticky-state.md

   :
 ```

-To create a "sticky" state variable, you just use useStickyState():
+To create a "sticky" state variable, you just use useStickyState() rather than useState():

 ```
   :